JhonatanRuivo/JhonatanRuivo/README.md

 - 👋 Hi, I’m @JhonatanRuivo
 - 👀 I’m interested in work as a developer
-- 🌱 I’m currently learning HTML, CSS, JavaSxript, NodeJS, React, SQL
+- 🌱 I’m currently learning FullStack JavaScript
 - 💞️ I’m looking to collaborate on Troubleshoot with programming
-- 📫 How to reach me  E-mail:jhonatanruivo@outlook.com / instagram: @JhonatanRuivo / linkedin: https://www.linkedin.com/in/jhonatan-ruivo-892a59234
+- 📫 How to reach me E-mail:jhonatanruivo@outlook.com / linkedin: https://www.linkedin.com/in/jhonatan-ruivo-892a59234

 <!---
 JhonatanRuivo/JhonatanRuivo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.